Angelo J. Onofri

 Most recently, Mr. Onofri has played a vital role in New Jersey’s fight against prescription drug and heroin abuse.
 Through the implementation of the Narcan and One Voice programs in Mercer County, he is collaborating with law enforcement, health care and community organizations to provide first responders with the overdose antidote, make treatment and recovery resources available to addicts and their families, and host community forums in an effort to combat this epidemic through education, awareness, prevention and treatment.

-Mr. Onofri is a certified instructor with the New Jersey Police Training Commission and teaches numerous courses at the Mercer County Police Academy where he was recently elected as the Chairman of the Board.
-He is the vice president of the Mercer County Bar Association and a member of the Villanova University School of Law Alumni Association Board of Advisors.
-Mr. Onofri is also a member of numerous community organizations, including the Hamilton Police Athletic League where he chairs the Scholarship Committee, the Capital City Community Coalition, Project READ and he is a founding member and secretary of Crime Stoppers of Greater Trenton.
+Mr. Onofri is a certified instructor with the New Jersey Police Training Commission and teaches numerous courses at the Mercer County Police Academy, where he serves as the vice chairman of the board.
+He is a past president of the Mercer County Bar Association and immediate past president of the County Prosecutors Association of New Jersey.
+He is also the president of the Mercer County Bar Foundation.
+Mr. Onofri also serves on the Board of Directors for the New Jersey Special Olympics, and is a member of numerous community organizations, including the Hamilton Police Athletic League, where he chairs the Scholarship Committee, the New Jersey Special Olympics Law Enforcement Torch Run Committee, the Capital City Community Coalition and Project READ.
 He is the former vice president of the Trenton Police Athletic League, chair of the Trenton Municipal Alliance Committee and secretary of the Trenton Weed and Seed Steering Committee.
+A member of the New Jersey Human Trafficking Commission, Mr. Onofri was recently selected as the vice chairman.